jbc-cp/csc202-assignments/labs/lab-00/lab-00.md

 #### Important Information and Requirements:

-- To calculate a person&#39;s weight on Mars, multiple their weight on earth by 0.38.
+- To calculate a person&#39;s weight on Mars, multiply their weight on earth by 0.38.
-- To calculate a person&#39;s weight on Jupiter, multiple their weight on earth by 2.34.
+- To calculate a person&#39;s weight on Jupiter, multiply their weight on earth by 2.34.
 - Your output must match my sample output exactly.
 Make sure there is a blank line in between prompting for the user&#39;s weight and